 While some of the same principles that apply to Western mobile-responsive websites can also be applied to Chinese websites, there are some differences in terms of what is more appealing to a Chinese market.

-Here are some of the best practices to consider when designing your mobile-responsive site for a Chinese audience.
+Here are some of the best practices to consider when designing your mobile-responsive website for China.

 The layout on the far-right of this image is an example of how a mobile-responsive site should look for devices between 1024 and 1920 pixels (desktops and large laptops).